pimpale/todo-app/README.md

 Thus, we must be able to handle scenarios where no solution is perfect.
 Our solution is to generalize the idea of a deadline by instead adding the idea of time preference.

-* **Time Preference Function**: A per goal time based distribution of number of utils that will be gained per minute if the task is active in this range.
+* **Time Utility Function**: A per goal time based distribution of number of utils that will be gained per minute if the task is active in this range.
     The reward will vary based on time.
     You can read more on [wikipedia]( https://en.wikipedia.org/wiki/Time-utility_function ).